ying-tang/help-documentation/_horizon/launch-instance-from-horizon.md

 Under the **Project** topic, expand **Compute** and click **Instances**.

-The dashboard displays the list of created instances for the current project.
+The dashboard displays the list of instances for the current project.
 In the Actions column, a drop-down list displays your options, as shown below:

 ![Instance options]({{site.baseurl}}/img/launch_instance_more.png)